J-LG30/minishell/README.md

 ```

 On MacOS, you need to modify the Makefile slightly.
+First, uncomment the lines that are in-between the "Version for macs", and comment the lines that are in-between the "Version for Ubuntu".

-Use this command to find where readline has been installed:
+Then use this command to find where readline has been installed:
 ```
 brew --prefix readline
 ```